RosettaHS/OrionAPI/docs/Type Reference/OFile.md

 bool open(const char* filename, OFileAction action=OFILE_AUTO);
 bool open(const char* directory, const char* filename, OFileAction action=OFILE_AUTO);
 ```
-In reverse order, the last parameter denotes the action to open the File with:
+In reverse order, the last parameter denotes the action to open the File with.

-#### OFileAction
-This is an enumeration of possible actions to use when Opening a File:
+This is a list of possible actions to use when opening a File:

 `OFILE_AUTO` - Automatically opens a File (read/write or read-only) or creates a File given on the availability of the File.

 `OFILE_NEW` - Creates a File (or overrides an existing one) for both reading and writing.